grafana/grafana-operator/docs/docs/_index.md

 ## Using a proxy server

-The Operator can use a proxy server when making requests to Grafana.
+The Operator can use a proxy server when fetching URL-based / Grafana.com dashboards or making requests to external Grafana instances.
 The proxy settings can be controlled through environment variables as documented [here](https://pkg.go.dev/golang.org/x/net/http/httpproxy#FromEnvironment).